 Find the perfect townhome for rent in Idaho.
 Market Apartments delivers the best way to search for the townhome of your dreams.
 Through a detailed search, you can locate one that is tailored to your exact wants, and needs.
 Our full search includes precise details and current information about townhomes in your area.
 Choose the best townhome specifically for you by comparing all of the details of your local area.
 You’ll find answers to all of your questions as you view virtual tours, floor plans, reviews, pricing, and currently available townhomes.
 Townhomes have a strong sense of community, low maintenance, and great locations.
 Discover the best townhomes in Idaho.
-Search for townhomes in top cities like Boise.
+Search for townhomes in top cities like Boise, Eagle.

 Idaho is known for its beautiful scenery and safe, and affordable neighborhoods.
 There are many reasons why moving to Idaho would be a great idea, and would give anyone the opportunity to explore the outdoors like they never have before.
 Here there is a seamless combination of small-town vibes and modern city flow.
 Idaho townhomes provide you with the best opportunity to turn this unique state, into your permanent home.
 Whether you’re an avid skier or someone who simply enjoys the sunset, townhomes in Idaho give you the opportunity to be close to everything that you need.
 Boise, the state’s capital has recently become a major hub for work, and play.
 Boise townhomes are appealing to many prospects as the city features comfortable neighborhoods, with a large city atmosphere.
 There are many great townhomes for rent in Boise that vary in their styles, and communities.
 Overall, Idaho is a great state to call home.
 This area has many perks that make it ideal for any kind of living situation.
 Townhomes in Idaho are the perfect combination of small-town living and modern luxury lifestyles.
 Find your dream Idaho Townhome today.